why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

     ```

 ##### Removing Repositories
-You might decide that we no longer need a repository.
+You might decide that you no longer need a repository.
 Maybe you broke
 your nvidia graphics card and feel that having the cuda repository
 just slows down zypper operations.
 You can remove a repository typing
 ```